-Each air conditioning unit is controlled by an independent thermostatic control panel ("Passport Control"), which is located within the respective cooling/heating zones.
-The desired zone temperature is manually set on the "Passport Control" and the air conditioning unit is activated to supply cooling or heating as required to constantly maintain the temperature selected.
-The photo below shows the salon control.
+Each air conditioning unit is controlled by an independent thermostatic control panel ("Elite Control"), which is located within the respective cooling/heating zones.
+The desired zone temperature is manually set on the "Elite Control" and the air conditioning unit is activated to supply cooling or heating as required to constantly maintain the temperature selected.
+The photo below shows the control.

-Each air conditioning unit will operate in a "Dehumidification" mode upon demand and is controlled by the "Passport Control".
+Each air conditioning unit will operate in a "Dehumidification" mode upon demand and is controlled by the "Elite Control".

 Refer to the Marine Air Systems Operation and Maintenance Manual for a complete description and instruction in the operation of this mode.

-Operation of the Air Conditioning/Heating System in your 35MY is as follows:
+Operation of the Air Conditioning/Heating System in your 45C is as follows:

-- ✓Turn ON the respective air conditioner breaker and the air conditioner pump breaker switch, located on the AC/DC Electrical Panel.
-There is a breaker for each A/C Unit (See AC/DC Electrical Pages in the System Operations Section of this owners manual). - ✓ Make sure seawater intake is open and seawater pump is operating properly.
+✓Turn ON the respective air conditioner breaker switch, located on the AC Electrical Panel (See AC Electrical Pages in the System Operations Section of this manual).
+Make sure Air Conditioner Pump is "ON".

+✓ Make sure seawater intake is open and seawater pump is operating properly.

-- ✓ Refer to the Marine Air Systems Operation and Maintenance Manual for a detailed description of the function of each button located on the "Passport Control". - ✓ All Air Conditioning units create condensation, which creates water that has to be drained.
-The mid Air Conditioning Unit and the forward Air Conditioning unit drains into the forward Shower Sump Pump, and the aft Air Conditioning Unit drains into the Aft Shower Sump Pump.
-Refer to the Thru-Hull Schematics in the Schematics Section of this Owners Manual for location of each discharge. - ✓Turn ON the power button, located on the respective air conditioning unit "Passport Control". - ✓Press the fan speed button on the "Passport Control" until the desired speed is obtained. - ✓ Press the appropriate temperature control button (Down/Up) to obtain the desired temperature.
+✓ Refer to the Marine Air Systems Operation and Maintenance Manual for a detailed description of the function of each button located on the "Elite Control".

+✓ All Air Conditioning units create condensation, which creates water that has to be drained.

+Drain Locations for each unit:

+V-Berth - Shower Sump Pump

+Galley - Directly overboard

+Salon - Directly overboard

+Bridge - Directly overboard

+Make sure shower sump circuit breaker is turned on when operating the Air Conditioning.
+The Shower Sump Pumps are on a Fuse behind the DC Panel.
+The 24V Main DC Breaker must also be "ON".

+✓Turn ON the power button, located on the respective air conditioning unit "Elite Control".

+✓Press the fan speed button on the "Elite Control" until the desired speed is obtained.

+✓Press the appropriate temperature control button (Down/Up) to obtain the desired temperature.

 Only certified and trained service technicians should perform maintenance of your Air Conditioning/Heating System.
-Contact your Silverton dealer for general maintenance and winterization of the system on your 35MY.
+Contact your Silverton Dealer for general maintenance and winterization of the system on your 45C.
 Untrained persons may carefully perform routine maintenance, such as the cleaning of filters and the exterior surfaces of the condensing coils.